 Patterns have been defined that easily implement mosaicing and dithering.
 These patterns allow exposures to be automatically associated in CALACS pipeline processing with the following restrictions: only exposures obtained within a single visit and exposures whose cumulative offset is under the ~100 arcsecond guide star limitation can be associated.
-The latter condition includes the dither patterns for all three cameras, the SBC mosaic patterns, the 2-point ACS_WFC_MOSAIC_LINE pattern, and all patterns designed with POS TARGs.
-These are described in detail on the webpage.
-More general information about pointings and patterns can be found in Chapter 7 of HST Phase II Proposal Instructions, and more general information about ACS dither patterns is included in Section 7.2 of the HST Phase II Proposal Instructions.
+The latter condition includes the dither patterns for all three cameras, the SBC mosaic patterns, the 2-point ACS-WFC-MOSAIC-LINE pattern, and all patterns designed with POS TARGs.
+These are described in detail on the strategies webpage.
+More general information about pointings and patterns can be found in 7 of the HST Phase II Proposal Instructions, and more specific information about ACS dither patterns is included in Section 7.2 of the HST Phase II Proposal Instructions.

 The plate scale for the WFC varies across the FOV by about $\pm 5\%$ due to distortion, so a one pixel dither near the center will be 0.95 or 1.05 pixels near the corners.
 For this reason, dither patterns should strike a balance between being large enough to reject detector artifacts, and being as compact as possible to maintain the integrity of the pattern over the entire field of view.
 Large displacements will have varying sub-pixel properties across the image.
-For observations involving other instruments used in parallel (WFC3 in particular), we recommend users carefully read ACS ISR 2023-04.
+For parallel observations (using WFC3 in particular), dither patterns that optimally sample the pixel-phase in one instrument do not necessarily have optimum pixel-phase sampling in the other instrument due to different geometric distortion properties between instruments.
+To address this issue, a library of co-optimized ACS-WFC3 parallel observation dither patterns are available.
+Additional details can be found in ACS ISR 2023-04.

 In addition to the plate-scale variation associated with the significant ACS geometric distortion, there can also be a temporal variation of the overall image alignment.
-Some CR-SPLIT images taken during SMOV (SM3B) testing, in which the two components were separated by the scheduling system across orbital occultations (about a one hour gap), showed registration differences of about 0.5 pixel corner-to-corner.
+Some CR-SPLIT images taken during SMOV (SM3B) testing, in which the two components were separated by the scheduling system across orbital occultations (about a one hour gap), showed registration differences of about 0.5 pixel cornerto-corner.
 Thus, to combine multiple images to create oversampled images at the resolution ACS is capable of providing, the user may need to allow for the general problem of combining distorted, misregistered images.
 A number of tools are available to help users align and combine dithered data.
 For information on how best to reduce dithered ACS data we recommend users check the DrizzlePac website.